hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 The below are style-based items that _may_ be noted during review and are recommended for simplicity, consistency, and quality assurance:

-- [ ] __Uses Builtin Check Functions__: Tests should utilize already available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify values in the Terraform state over creating custom `TestCheckFunc`.
+- [ ] __Uses Builtin Check Functions__: Tests should utilize already available check functions, e.g., `resource.TestCheckResourceAttr()`, to verify values in the Terraform state over creating custom `TestCheckFunc`.
 More information about these functions can be found in the [Extending Terraform Builtin Check Functions documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/teststep.html#builtin-check-functions).
 - [ ] __Uses TestCheckResoureAttrPair() for Data Sources__: Tests should utilize [`resource.TestCheckResourceAttrPair()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#TestCheckResourceAttrPair) to verify values in the Terraform state for data sources attributes to compare them with their expected resource attributes.
 - [ ] __Excludes Timeouts Configurations__: Test configurations should not include `timeouts {...}` configuration blocks except for explicit testing of customizable timeouts (typically very short timeouts with `ExpectError`).
-- [ ] __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAccAws{SERVICE}{RESOURCE}_basic`) should utilize available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
+- [ ] __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAccAws{SERVICE}{RESOURCE}_basic`) should utilize available check functions, e.g., `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
 Empty/missing configuration blocks can be verified with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.#", "0")` and empty maps with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.%", "0")`

 ### Avoid Hard Coding

 Avoid hard coding values in acceptance test checks and configurations for consistency and testing flexibility.
-Resource testing is expected to pass across multiple AWS environments supported by the Terraform AWS Provider (e.g. AWS Standard and AWS GovCloud (US)).
-Contributors are not expected or required to perform testing outside of AWS Standard, e.g. running only in the `us-west-2` region is perfectly acceptable.
+Resource testing is expected to pass across multiple AWS environments supported by the Terraform AWS Provider (e.g., AWS Standard and AWS GovCloud (US)).
+Contributors are not expected or required to perform testing outside of AWS Standard, e.g., running only in the `us-west-2` region is perfectly acceptable.
 However, contributors are expected to avoid hard coding with these guidelines.

 #### Hardcoded Account IDs